djordon/queueing-tool/docs/overview.rst

 .. figure:: sim.png
     :align: center

 If you want to save the arrival, departure, and service start times of arrivals you have to tell it to do so.
-If we only care about data concerning those exiting the system we can specify that as well
+If we only care about data concerning those exiting the system we can specify that having type ``0`` edges collect data:

 .. doctest::